peter21581/Hackintosh_Z390_Aorus_Pro_WiFi/README.md

 ## Post Installation

+* [`BIOS/MacOS_Bios_Ins`](BIOS/MacOS_Bios_Ins): Load this BIOS settings

 ### Make macOS Drive Bootable

 1. Mount the EFI partition of `Macintosh SSD` and copy over the entire EFI directory from the USB drive
 2. Shutdown the computer
-3. Install 5700XT and connect the Display Port to your monitor
-4. Boot up the bios setting and select the internal drive (PNY 2TB M2M SLOT) as the default BIOS boot device
+3. Boot up the bios setting and select the internal drive (PNY 2TB M2M SLOT) as the default BIOS boot device
-5. Select `Boot macOS from Macintosh SSD` from the Clover menu
+4. Select `Boot macOS from Macintosh SSD` from the Clover menu
-6. You should now have a bootable macOS installation!
+5. You should now have a bootable macOS installation!

 _Note: You can now remove the USB drive but keep it handy for debugging issues with your Hackintosh._

+## Side Note

 ### Enable the Discrete Graphics Card with Headless iGPU